-1. get your hair wet and apply conditioner avoiding your scalp, leave for 5-15 minutes;
+1. Wet your hair and apply a conditioner all over avoiding your scalp, then leave for 5-15 minutes;

-2. gently rinse your scalp with shampoo.
-The key is NOT to use shampoo on your hair ends;
+2. Gently rinse your scalp (only!) with shampoo.
+The key is NOT to use shampoo on hair ends;

-I did this CWC experiment using John Masters Organics Rosemary & Peppermint Detangler (my favorite at the moment).
-My hair is not dyed; also, I have a fantastic combination of oily roots + dry ends, so I have to wash my hair every other day.
-I have been trying out this method for a few weeks now, and, to be honest, don’t see any dramatic changes.
-Anyway, not what a hair mask or some other rich treatment wouldn’t do.
-My hair feels soft, but I still need to apply a leave-in conditioner for more hydration.
+I did this CWC experiment using John Masters Organics Lavender & Avocado Intensive Hair Conditioner (my favorite at the moment).
+Before going into the results, I want to describe my hair situation quickly: it’s a fantastic combination of oily roots and dry ends, which forces me to wash it every other day.
+Also, my hair is not dyed.
+I have been trying out this method for a few washes now, and, to be honest, don’t see any dramatic changes.
+Not what a hair mask or some other intense treatment could not manage.
+The hair feels soft, but it’s still frizzy and dry as usual.

 Have you tried the CWC method?